JohnAyman12/WallFollowCarUI-PyQt/README.md

 # WallFollowCarUI-PyQt
-A code to create UI that controls a car for aquaphoton's training mega project.
-Used Qt designer and PyCharm as IDEs, XML for frontend and python for backend
+A code to create UI that controls an autonomus wall follow car.
+Used Qt designer and PyCharm as IDEs, XML for frontend and python for backend.